 - 2 cloves garlic minced or pressed

-- 1 tbsp chopped fresh dill (or 1 tsp dried dill)
+- 1 tablespoon chopped fresh dill (or 1 teaspoon dried dill)

 - 4 hamburger buns